SudeepthaG/tech-portfolio/docs/about.md

 ## Recent Work Experiences
 ### Key Learning - Software Developer (Dec 2020 - current)
 Key Learning is an offline ed-tech app that uses byte-sized videos to teach in-demand vocational skills to refugee students.
-Technologies used: React Native, JavaScript, Android Work involved: Front-end(Development of profile pages for students, progress tracking page), Backend
+- Technologies used: React Native, JavaScript, Android
+- Work involved: Front-end(Development of profile pages for students, progress tracking page), Backend

 ### Vision Cultura - Developer (Oct 2020 - Dec 2020)
 Vision Cultura is a student start-up to help farmers in India by implementing micro-farming methods.
-Technologies used: WordPress - WooCommerce, YITH, Stripe, RazorPay Work involved: Developed login and signup pages along with social login and email confirmation, Shopping page along with Stripe and RazorPay, Inventory maintenance page in backend, page navigation
+- Technologies used: WordPress - WooCommerce, YITH, Stripe, RazorPay
+- Work involved: Developed login and signup pages along with social login and email confirmation, Shopping page along with Stripe and RazorPay, Inventory maintenance page in backend, page navigation

 ### Turazo - Student Advisory Board (July 2020 - August 2020)
 Turazo's online career fair helps connect students with professionals for 1-on-1 virtual conversations.
-Work involved:
 - Worked closely with Turazo's customer success and product development teams to improve key areas of their Online Career Fair platform.
 - Developed capstone proposals by compiling user experiences and performing data analysis through a diverse viewpoint as an international student.
 - Provided comprehensive recommendations on how to improve their product and overall user experience as a member of the Social Media and Marketing teams.